 I nodded and took up one of the phials and uncorked it giving a wince as I caught the scent, it was revolting, like someone had put three week old socks in a blender and put it on high, all I could do was hold my breath as I swallowed down each phial and try not to gag as each one tasted worse than the last.

 As I set the last empty phial down I blanched, "That was probably the single most disgusting experience of my life."
 I said trying not to throw up from the aftertaste.

-Bolgrif and Ironclaw gave a chuckle at my expense as Bolgrif stepped forward and raised a small wand and started to wave it in front of me, "Yes most say that.
-But better the taste than the diseases they protect against." he said before he started to chant as the tip of his wand glowed and I felt the magic wash over me like a tingling sensation against my skin.
+Bolgrif and Ironclaw gave a chuckle at my expense as Bolgrif stepped forward and raised his clawed hand and began to wave it in front of me, "Yes most say that.
+But better the taste than the diseases they protect against." he said before he started to chant as the tips of his fingers glowed and I felt the magic wash over me like a tingling sensation against my skin.

 I sat up and let him continue his scan for a few minutes more before he stopped and nodded, "Master Black, I can find no other ailments on yourself at this time that will not naturally fix themselves on their own as you age and grow.
 With your permission I would begin your magical scan to test your magical core and check for any latent magical abilities." he asked politely.

 I swallowed slightly, a little nervous and nodded, "Yes please continue healer Bolgrif."
 I instructed as politely as I could back.

 Bolgrif nodded back and raised his hand as he started to chant again.
 This time his claw tips began glowing a bright blue instead of the white glow from before, and slowly as he continued the glow separated and small orbs of light broke off and changed colour for reasons I couldn't identify.
 Although apparently they were important as with each one Bolgrif raised an eyebrow and looked a little more excited as he continued.
 By the end there were three small lights in front of me, one a bright blue, the other a bright silver and a third a bright green.